beppvis/PyDungeon/README.md

 Is a terminal only python game in making.

+## Installation and Running
+Download the source code and run the gaem.py file.

 ## Goal
 My goal is to make a game in which no external module is used.
 I hope you reading this can condribute to this project :)